mariorinaldi1907/mariorinaldi1907/README.md

 # 👋 Welcome to My GitHub!

 I’m **Mario Rinaldi** a passionate computer science student who loves blending creativity with technology.
-I thrive on building projects that combine **AI,data anayltics and full-stack development** and I’m always exploring new ways to learn, share and innovate.
+I thrive on building projects that combine **AI, Data Analytics and Full-Stack Development** and I’m always exploring new ways to learn, share and innovate.
 Currently really passionate about Data Analytics, (AI & Machine Learning) and web applications !!!

 ---